lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

    In words, the directory name can be ".releases" or "releases"; the file name can be anything with suffix ".yaml".

-The JSON schema for a pypi release file appears below.
+The JSON schema for a PyPI release file appears below.

 .. code-block:: none